 Susan has been working in the field of massage since 1998.
 She received her training at Brenneke School of Massage (now known as Cortiva Institute) in Seattle, Washington.
-Keeping up with the highest standards in her field she is a proud member of the AMTA as well as being Nationally Certified and is Licensed in the state of Michigan.

 Susan has such a vast knowledge of the field and the way the body works.
 She assesses her clients’ posture, gate, tissue condition, joint function, muscle strength, and range of motion, and responds with all of her skills to what she feels your body needs.
 She provides clients with guidance and information about techniques for postural improvement, stretching, strengthening, and relaxation.